-- Functional manager has highest authority, manages budget etc.
+- The functional manager has the highest authority, manages the budget, etc.

-- Role and authority of a Project manager in this type of Organization structure are little to none.
+- The role and authority of a Project manager in this type of Organization structure are little to none.

-- Project Manager and Project Management staff role is part-time in many cases.
+- The project Manager and Project Management staff role is part-time in many cases.

 - The entire organization is organized in the form of projects.

-- Project manager has full control of the project and its resources.
+- The project manager has full control of the project and its resources.

-- Staff has only project work, and when the project finishes, they are assigned to another project.
+- The staff has only project work, and when the project finishes, they are assigned to another project.

-- Blend of Functional and Projectized organization structures.
+- It is a Blend of Functional and Projectized organization structures.

 - Project team members report to two bosses 1) Functional Manager 2) Project Manager